ansibleguy76/ansibleforms/README.md

 ```
 # How to run a custom build
 If you are familiar with Node js, you can download the code and build and run this locally, using PM2 for example.
+This project has 2 node applications
+- A client app in vue
+- A server app in express

+The client app will dynamically build the forms (vue.js v2) for ansible/awx, based on a single yaml file (forms.yaml).
+The server app (express.js) will cover authentication, background database connections and executing the ansible playbooks or awx templates.
 ## Project download
 ```
 # remove nodejs if needed